rawles/kitti/README.md

 Browse…
 -------

--   [The current status][], for easy consulting in restaurants, petrol/train stations and water parks.
-Also available instantaneously [using a JavaScript viewer][].
+-   The current status, for easy consulting in restaurants, petrol/train stations and water parks, may be consulted instantaneously [using a JavaScript viewer][] or [on a static HTML page][].
 -   [The transaction log][] and [letter/name mapping][] as raw text.
 -   [The HOWTO][] for this game (of minor interest and — like anything with the Tongs — subject to change without reason).
 -   [The source code of the script][] from [the GitHub repository][], for the intrepid and foolhardy.
 Remember though, like with [Bitcoin][], Kitti is not the script.
 Kitti is the transaction log.